djokcho/ppsploit/README.md

 # ppsploit
-WIP ps4 exploit chain on 11.02
+WIP ps4 exploit chain on 11.02 (not working rn ofc im implementing it)